Regis-Ntwari/alx-system_engineering-devops/README.md

 This script moves the file betty form /tmp/ to /tmp/my_first_directory/
 ## 8-firstdelete
 This script deletes the file betty in /tmp/my_first_directory/
+## 9-firstdirdeletion
+This script deletes the directory my_first_directory